Self-trapping of slow electrons in the energy domain

 We first discuss the Raman–Nath regime ($\rho \ll 1$) which is reached when the hopping energy is much larger than the on-site energy.
 We can thus treat the latter as a perturbation.
 For instance, a slow electron with kinetic energy of 100\,eV can reach this regime while interacting with an electric field with wavelength $800$\,nm and $E_\mathrm{f}=1\,\mathrm{V\,nm}^{-1}$, yielding $\rho \sim 10^{-3}$.
 The unperturbed equation then reads: $i\hbar\frac{\partial a_{n}(t)}{\partial t}=\kappa a_{n+1}(t)+\kappa^{*}a_{n-1}(t)$, which has a known analytical solution in the form of a Bessel function of the first kind, $a_{n}(t)=J_{n}(\frac{2|\kappa|}{i\hbar}t)e^{in\phi_{0}}$ (see Supplemental Material~\cite{NoteSuppl}).
 We obtain the probability $P_{n}(t)$ of locating the electron at a certain sideband as $P_{n}(t)=|J_{n}(\frac{2|\kappa|}{i\hbar}t)|^{2}$.
-The quantum coherent dynamics given by the Bessel function solution entail a symmetric diffraction pattern, as observed in Fig.~\ref{fig1}(b) for early times $0-2$\,fs, in full analogy to PINEM with fast electrons~\cite{Feist2015}.
-However, at later times ($2-8$\,fs), the rapid expansion is considerably slowed down as the confining term $(\propto n^2)$ becomes significant at these high sidebands.
+The quantum coherent dynamics given by the Bessel function solution entail a symmetric diffraction pattern, as observed in Fig.~\ref{fig1}(d) for times smaller than $t_1 \sim 9$\,fs, in full analogy to PINEM with fast electrons~\cite{Feist2015}.
+However, at later times, up to $t_2 \sim 19$\,fs, the rapid expansion is considerably slowed down as the confining term $(\propto n^2)$ becomes significant at these high sidebands.
 Physically, this is the result of energy–momentum conservation being violated at high photon scattering orders, due to the growing phase mismatch between light (linear dispersion) and free electron (quadratic dispersion).
-As a result, all trajectories self-collapse in close vicinity of the initial momentum state at around $\sim 8-9$\,fs and the evolution pattern then repeats periodically throughout the interaction time.
+As a result, all electron trajectories are deflected from the trap edges and self-collapse in close vicinity of the initial momentum state at around $t_2 \sim 19$\,fs, creating complex interference structures.
+This evolution pattern then repeats periodically throughout the interaction time due to the quadratic on-site potential.